Show All Answers

 You can call (608)266-2353, 24 hours a day to change your address on your driver license.
 See change of address for information on change of address for your registration/license plates.

+Click on the link below to download an MV1 form.
 No tax is paid if the transfer is to immediate family.

-WisDOT Title & Registration Application
+Yes, since 2002 there is an agreement signed at the time of a development that requires a stormwater pond and other facilities to be inspected every 5 years and one report submitted to the Village.
+A homeowners association HOA may take on this responsibility for all owners in a subdivision.
 It is important though as an owner of a stormwater pond to inspect it at least yearly to make sure the pond outlet is not clogged, trash is removed and trees are not growing wild in the pond or on it's banks such as Willow trees.
-Stormwater Inspection

 Pickup trucks may have up to four-inches plus for tires, and five-inches plus for suspension for a combination of an additional nine-inches over the manufacturers original specifications.

 Information regarding Utility Bill information and payment options can be found here.